siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   as internal units, the cell and atom positions must be specified in Angstrom.

   The :py:class:`StructureData <aiida.orm.StructureData>` can also import
   ase structures or pymatgen structures.
-This two tools can be used to load structure from files.
+These two tools can be used to load structure from files.
 See example example_cif_bands.py

 * **parameters**, class :py:class:`Dict <aiida.orm.Dict>`, *Mandatory*